PhoneIn/docs/docs/UserGuide/using_apps.md

 1. Enter your ***email address*** on the box, then press **Reset**.
 1. Go to your mailbox and click the link to change your password.
 1. Your browser opens and displays a **Change Password** page, where you need to enter your new password, then reenter it again.
 1. Click **Change Password**.
-You should now be able to log on to the PhoneIn app using your new credentials.
+You should now be able to log on to the Phonein app using your new credentials.

-## Adding a PhoneIn Intercom Device to the Mobile App
+## Adding a Phonein Intercom Device to the Mobile App

-When you first log on to the mobile app, you will be greeted with a welcome page, which will ask you to link your installed PhoneIn device to the mobile app.
+When you first log on to the mobile app, you will be greeted with a welcome page, which will ask you to link your installed Phonein device to the mobile app.

-> NOTE: The **PhoneIn Intercom** needs to be installed first before you can link it to your mobile device.
-For more information, see [Installing PhoneIn Intercom](InstallationGUide/installing-phonein).
+> NOTE: The **Phonein Intercom** needs to be installed first before you can link it to your mobile device.
+For more information, see [Installing Phonein Intercom](InstallationGUide/installing-Phonein).

 To add a new device: